-Description A mid terrace two storey villa.
-Accommodation On Ground Floor: Entrance Hallway, Lounge open plan to Dining Area, Kitchen.
-On First Floor: Landing, Three Bedrooms, Wet Room.
-Gross internal floor area (m2) Approximately 93sqm. , , · · · · · · · · · · · · · · · · · · · Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and style.
-Many now appear to be in private ownership.
-Local amenities are available within a short commute.
-Age Approximately 55 years. [ Weather Overcast but dry.
-Weather over recent weeks has been mixed.
-Chimney stacks None.
-Cimino y Statistic None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space Roofing including roof space binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as Roofing including roof space binoculars where appropriate.
+Description A mid terraced two storey villa.
+Accommodation ON GROUND FLOOR: Entrance Hall, Lounge, Dining Room and Kitchen.
+ON FIRST FLOOR: Landing, Two Bedrooms and Bathroom.
+Gross internal floor area (m2) Approximately 79 square meters. aroso internal neer aroa (iii) Approximately 70 square meters.
+Neighbourhood and location The preparty was built by the Legal Authority and is legated within Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding houses are of a similar age and style, many now appear privately owned.
+Local amenities are located within Irvine town centre.
+Age Built circa 50 years.
+Weather Overcast but dry.
+Weather over recent weeks has been settled.
+Chimney stacks None noted.
+Ciminity Stacks None noted.
+Roofing including roof space Sloping roofs were visually inspected with the aid of 3 3 3 4 4 binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and covered with tiles.
+I was able to inspect the roof space and gained access within a hatch on the first floor landing.
+The roof is built of timber trusses and has been lined internally.